kalaitzi-gif/DSCI510FinalProject/README.md

 **USC ID:** 2532568719

-Below, I describe how to fulfill the necessary components for completing this project.
+Below, I outline the necessary components for completing this project.

 **How to install requirements for the project**